 Equipment you will need:

-- A macro lens or lens with ability to focus close (or with a close up mode/function)
+A macro lens (or lens with close up/macro mode or close up lens attached)

 The following may be of use but are not necessary: